 The Environment Ministry in Berlin counted 381,600 people working in the clean energy industry last year, up 4 percent from 2010, a fraction of Germany’s total workforce of about 41 million.
 Growth in wind and solar jobs helped cut the unemployment rate to 6.7 percent, the least in two decades.
 The Federal Labor Agency will release monthly jobs data on May 2.

-“We’re seeing a major step backward regarding clean-energy jobs because of a lack of strategic industry policy coming from the federal government,” Steffen Streu, a spokesman for the economy ministry in Brandenburg, said by phone on April 18, a day after First Solar Inc. (FSLR) said it would close its biggest European plant located in the state.
+“We’re seeing a major step backward regarding clean-energy jobs because of a lack of strategic industry policy coming from the federal government,” Steffen Streu, a spokesman for the economy ministry in Brandenburg, said by phone on April 18, a day after First Solar Inc. (FSLR:US) said it would close its biggest European plant located in the state.
 “It was always said that each coal job given up will re-emerge in the renewable sector.
 That’s not the case at the moment.”

 Solar manufacturers are feeling the biggest pinch.
 German Environment Minister Norbert Roettgen, responding to concerns that a surge in solar installations was driving up the cost of electricity, is planning monthly cuts for subsidies to match the decline in panel prices.